Great San Francisco Restaurants with Waterfront Dining

 For a stunning view of the Bay Bridge and a rather epic steak, here’s your spot.
 You’ll also find oysters, Dungeness crab cocktail, house-made charcuterie, salads and more.

 This classic Cal-American restaurant is just across the Embarcadero, but you still get a slight view of the water.
 The menu is seasonally driven, full of local vegetables, meats from the grill and wood oven (their chicken is notable), and a really good burger.
-Outdoor tables, cocktails, wine on tap, and their made-to-order doughnuts make this a popular spot.
+Outdoor tables, cocktails, wine on tap, and their made-to-order doughnuts make Fog City a popular spot.

 La MarPier 1 1/2, The Embarcadero

-If you’re a fan of ceviche, pisco sours, and other Peruvian dishes, this is your place.
+If you’re a fan of ceviche, pisco sours, and other Peruvian dishes, La Mar is your place.
 The causas (whipped potatoes with toppings) and empanadas are also tasty.
 Bonuses: lunch, brunch, happy hour, a cheerful maritime look and a prime location right on the water.

 Pier 23 CafePier 23, The Embarcadero

 Proudly serving "fresh seafood, strong drinks, and live music," Pier 23 Cafe offers such comfort food favorites as baked cheese gnocchi and blackened fish and grits.
 Enjoy these and other dishes while soaking up the sun at one of their outdoor tables.

-A sister restaurant to Epic, this upscale place is known for its extensive oyster bar, outdoor patio, happy hour and menu of sustainable seafood, from grilled spot prawns to local salmon.
+A sister restaurant to Epic, the upscale Waterbar is known for its extensive oyster bar, outdoor patio, happy hour and menu of sustainable seafood, from grilled spot prawns to local salmon.
 The floor-to-ceiling aquariums get as much attention as the view.

 Bistro Boudin Restaurant and Bar160 Jefferson St., 2nd Floor

 Boudin at Fisherman’s Wharf has a sourdough starter from 1849.
 Their handsome Bistro is where you can get the dish that visitors always associate with San Francisco: clam chowder in a sourdough bowl.
 There are also oysters, mussels, cioppino and more.
 Kids are welcome.